 The dishes rotate frequently but you’ll find a few fantastic staples, such as a House Gnocchi and a Duck Confit.
 On the weekends they host one of the most beautiful brunches in the city.
 Amical is a delightful bistro for enjoying an elegant bite.

 In every new destination it’s important to know where the best sandwiches are, for an easy lunch, a grab and go option, or even a romantic picnic scenario.
-This is Falgarelli’s Market for us in Traverse City.
+This is Falgarelli’s Market for us, which 100% deserves to be on this Traverse City best restaurants list.
 It’s modeled off of the authentic old world Italian style.

 They have a little bit of everything, from prepared pastas to gourmet meats and cheeses to desserts made fresh daily.
 Make your own charcuterie board and pair it with the perfect bottle of wine from their vast selection.
 Of course, ordering from the extensive sandwich menu is always a great call, especially if it’s the Mobster.